He did not arrive as a neutral bureau lifer

 The same theme showed up in AP's March 30, 2026 report on Patel's reported effort to prepare parts of Rep. Eric Swalwell's old FBI file for release even though the matter resulted in no criminal charges.
 Swalwell's lawyers called it a transparent attempt to smear him and warned that releasing the file would violate law and longstanding Justice Department practice.

 Patel did not publicly explain that episode on the record AP reviewed, and the FBI told the Washington Post only that it prepares documents for many reasons.
-But taken together with the purge pattern, the message was hard to miss: under Patel, the bureau was increasingly being described not as a law-enforcement institution keeping partisan distance, but as a place where political adversaries had reason to worry they were being singled out.
+The episode sits beside the purge pattern in the politicization file.